jijo-OO7/chainrisk/README.md

      \              |             /
        -------- protobuf --------
                  |
                 zlib
 ```

-This allows detection of **ecosystem chokepoints**—dependencies that impact many workloads.

----
+This reveals ecosystem chokepoints where compromise would have the largest impact.

-## Ecosystem Centrality Detection
+### Dependency Centrality Detection

 ChainRisk calculates graph metrics such as:

-* dependency centrality
+- dependency centrality
-* dependency depth
+- dependency depth
-* blast radius
+- blast radius

-These metrics identify **high-impact dependencies** that represent systemic supply chain risk.
+These identify critical dependencies that represent systemic risk.

----

-## Blast Radius Simulation
+### Blast Radius Simulation

-ChainRisk can simulate the impact of a compromised dependency.
+Simulate the impact of a compromised dependency.

 Example: